rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_images.md

 9. **Thumbnail**: This option sets the thumbnail size for the slice as it would appear in any gallery displays that require a thumbnail.
 Additionally, these settings are used on the administrative end to display the slice in the Image Editor.

 10. **Save, Publish, Gallery, and Close**: These options allow you to save the slice as it has been edited in the Slice Editor, as well as publish the slice, assign a gallery (tags), and close the Slice Editor.
-If you wish to exit the Slice Editor without saving anything you've done, just hit **Close**.
+If you wish to exit the Slice Editor without saving anything you have done, just hit **Close**.

 The Slice Editor gives you the ability to edit (or create) individual slices used in gallery modules and other RokGallery-supported areas of your site.
 These slices are independent copies of the original images, and as such, any changes you make in the Slice Editor only affect the individual slice.